Join us on an epic gap year program through Costa Rica to spot spider monkeys in the rainforests, surf the waves and relax on the tropical beaches!

 Fun fact: Monteverde has the highest number of species of orchids in the world.
 It also is home to what we know as “The Great Divide” meaning that as you stand on the separation between the Pacific Ocean and the Caribbean Sea, you will be in two continents at once!
 You could also top off your time in Monteverde by visiting an ecological sanctuary, orchid/butterfly garden, serpentarium or by going to an activity park that offers things like ziplining and high ropes courses.
 Finally, make your way down from the clouds as you take a bus from Monteverde to San Jose and depart the country.

 Meals are fresh, tasty, healthy and varied.
 Special dietary requirements and vegetarians are catered for.
-All meals are included in the program cost.
-Food preparation, shared by all students, is fun, social and often a highlight.
+Breakfast, lunch and dinner are included in the program cost.
+Any snacks are at an additional cost, which we recommend budgeting around $12 per day for.

 Meals are a mixture of eating out at restaurants and food preparation shared by students.
 An average day on program would consist of the following: